 Gardening is a fun and rewarding hobby, and if you grow fruit and veg, it can also provide you with delicious fresh food too.
+If you want to add a lively atmosphere to your garden, a birdhouse may be also a good try.

 Unfortunately, obtaining plants for your garden can become expensive – but it doesn’t need to cost you anything since you can also get so much without paying.
 And to help you learn about how, here are our favorite 19 ways to get plants for free.